DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 <a name="known-issues-and-possible-fixes"></a>
 # Known issues and possible fixes #

+<a name="known-issues-and-possible-fixes_warnings-to-ignore"></a>
+## Warnings you can safely ignore ##
+All warnings from NVIDIA logger will be logged as errors on model optimization process.
+You can safely ignore the following messages:
+  - `Your ONNX model has been generated with INT64 weights, while TensorRT does not natively support INT64.
+Attempting to cast down to INT32.`
+  - `53 weights are affected by this issue: Detected subnormal FP16 values.`
+  - `The implicit batch dimension mode has been deprecated.
+Please create the network with NetworkDefinitionCreationFlag::kEXPLICIT_BATCH flag whenever possible.`

 <a name="known-issues-and-possible-fixes_failed-to-open-file"></a>
 ## Failed to open file ##
 You may receive `[UltAlprSdkTRT] Failed to open file` error after running `./prepare.sh` script if we fail to write to the local disk.
 We recommend running the script as root(#) instead of normal user($).

 <a name="known-issues-and-possible-fixes_slow-load-and-initialization"></a>
 ## Slow load and initialization ##
 When your're using [binaries/jetson_tftrt](binaries/jetson_tftrt) the OCR models are built using CUDA engines at runtime before running the inference.
-Building the models is very slow and not suitable in dev stage.
-We recommend using [binaries/jetson](binaries/jetson) for your devs as it loads very fast and switch to [binaries/jetson_tftrt](binaries/jetson_tftrt) for production. [binaries/jetson_tftrt](binaries/jetson_tftrt) may be slow to load and initialize but once it's done the frame rate is higher.
+Building the models is very slow (**several minutes**) and not suitable in dev stage.
+We recommend using [binaries/jetson](binaries/jetson) for your devs as it loads very fast and switch to [binaries/jetson_tftrt](binaries/jetson_tftrt) for production. [binaries/jetson_tftrt](binaries/jetson_tftrt) may be slow to load and initialize but once it's done the frame rate is higher (**x2 times higher**).

 <a name="known-issues-and-possible-fixes_high-memory-usage"></a>
 ## High memory usage ##